 READER REVIEWS

-“Row A, Seat 45.
+“Row A, Seat 31.
 I had an excellent view from this seat.
-Since you are in the first row of this section, there are no worries about peering around heads in front of you or having people manoeuvring past you to their seats.
+Since you are seated on a cross aisle in the first row of the section, there are no worries about peering around heads in front of you or having people manoeuvring past you to their seats.
 Also, of course, unlimited leg room.
-Seat 45 is to one side, but not enough to miss any important action on stage.”

-“Row F, Seat 44.
-My view was quite good from this seat.
+“Row F. My view was quite good from this row.
 I liked being so much closer to the stage than in the balcony, but you do pay for it.”

 “I had a good view from the centre of the orchestra.”